JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 There are two recommended ways of doing this:

-* If on UI thread, call `ReadAction.nonBlocking()` which returns [`NonBlockingReadAction`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/NonBlockingReadAction.java)
+* If on UI thread, call `ReadAction.nonBlocking()` which returns [`NonBlockingReadAction`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/NonBlockingReadAction.java) (NBRA)
 * If already in a background thread, use `ProgressManager.getInstance().runInReadActionWithWriteActionPriority()` in a loop, until it passes or the whole activity becomes obsolete.

-In both approaches, always check at the start of each read action, if the objects are still valid, and if the whole operation still makes sense (i.e., not canceled by the user, the project isn't closed, etc.).
+In both approaches, always check at the start of each read action if the objects are still valid, and if the whole operation still makes sense (i.e., not canceled by the user, the project isn't closed, etc.).
 With `ReadAction.nonBlocking()`, use `expireWith()` or `expireWhen()` for that.

 If the activity has to access [file-based index](indexing_and_psi_stubs.md) (e.g., it's doing any project-wide PSI analysis, resolves references, etc.), use `ReadAction.nonBlocking(...).inSmartMode()`.